Four Questions and Answers:

-What is my research training background?
+What is my background?

 I earned an Exercise Science degree from Salisbury University and was excited to work in the Laboratory for Human Performance.
 In the lab, we measured oxygen consumption and power production during resistance and aerobic exercise.
 I am currently pursing a PhD in Applied Physiology at the University of Delaware with research focused on how diet and exercise affect heart and blood vessel health.
 Throughout my training, I have been lucky to have been surrounded by supportive mentors and peers.

 What is in store for the future?

 In addition to performing human health research, I plan to continue to read and share new, exciting, and informative health science research findings while doing my best to provide actionable takeaways.